 - before you start hanging, put down a bunched-up towel or blanket on the floor under the area you're hanging in.
 If you drop a piece, you'll have way better chances of not cracking it if it falls on something soft.

 - when you hang the pieces, start with the longest piece in the center of your design and go from there; if you're layering the pieces, start from the back layer.

-- if you're trying to create a pattern out of your elements, it can help to knot the cord as illustrated above - lay the cord across whatever you're hanging it from, and pull the loose end until the element is at the right height.
+- if you're trying to create a pattern out of your elements, it can help to knot the cord as illustrated below - lay the cord across whatever you're hanging it from, and pull the loose end until the element is at the right height.
 Then try to knot the unattached part around the part that's hanging straight.
 This way, the element will stay in pretty much the same place.

 - try to hang the pieces the same way each time in a logical manner - for example, try to tie knots in the same direction.